fusion809/fusion809.github.io-old2/_posts/2016/12/OS/08-mint.md

 {% include Code/coder.html line1="do-release-upgrade" %}

-does not reliably upgrade between discrete releases of Linux Mint (e.g., it may not reliably upgrade a Linux Mint 17.3 system to 18.1).
+does not reliably upgrade between releases of Linux Mint (e.g., it may not reliably upgrade a Linux Mint 17.3 system to 18.1).
 So this is one thing that may reduce this distribution's appeal to beginners.
+An upgrade guide for Linux Mint can be found [here][803].

 ### Closing remarks
 It is ideal for users that:

 * Like the Cinnamon/MATE desktop environments.
 Cinnamon is probably one of the most Windows-like desktop environments available for Linux, so Windows users may appreciate the similarities.
 The MATE edition of Linux Mint is also Windows-like in appearance.
-[Zorin OS][803] has a more Windows-like user interface, however, and is, like Linux Mint, based on Ubuntu LTS, so may be more suitable for those that like the Windows user interface.
-Those that want a similar, but macOS-like in appearance, distribution should probably use [deepin][804] or [elementary OS][805].
+[Zorin OS][804] has a more Windows-like user interface, however, and is, like Linux Mint, based on Ubuntu LTS, so may be more suitable for those that like the Windows user interface.
+Those that want a similar, but macOS-like in appearance, distribution should probably use [deepin][805] or [elementary OS][806].
 * Like a beginner-friendly operating system.
 * Want a distribution with rather comprehensive software repositories (so that it is easier to install any piece of software you want).
 * Favour a fairly conservative yet stable distribution, in terms of how up-to-date its software is.

-It also has its own set of [official support forums][806], that I have never really had to use (hence I cannot really comment on their quality).
+It also has its own set of [official support forums][807], that I have never really had to use (hence I cannot really comment on their quality).

 {% include Layouts/clear.html %}